 In Minneapolis, SPDT has been commissioned and presented twice by the Guthrie Theater for the premieres of The Ends of Love (2007) and Tales from the Book of Longing (2009).
 The company has also toured extensively throughout Minnesota with major support from the Minnesota State Arts Board through the Legacy Amendment’s Arts and Cultural Heritage Fund.
 SPDT’s newest work, Matinee, was commissioned by the Wharton Center, Michigan State University, had its world premiere at the Woman’s Club, Minneapolis in February, 2017 and continues to tour nationally.

-SPDT has been a leader in Arts & Education programs and at the forefront of the Arts & Healthcare field since introducing its signature program, Caring for the Caregiver℠ in 1992.
-Additional SPDT programs include Meaning in Movement℠, for stroke survivors and their care partners, and Transforming the Doctor-Patient Relationship℠ for physicians and medical students.
+SPDT has been a national leader in Arts & Education programs and at the forefront of the Arts & Health field since introducing its signature program, Caring for the Caregiver℠ in 1992.
+Additional SPDT programs include Meaning in Movement℠ for stroke survivors and their care partners, and Transforming the Doctor-Patient Relationship℠ for physicians and medical students.
 SPDT’s Community Connections programs are significant components of the company’s mission and have been cited as a “National Model” by The Kennedy Center for the Performing Arts and recognized for “Best Practices” by the National Endowment for the Arts.